Common Stock Order Types (What You Need To Know)

 There are also bracket orders consisting of a stop-loss and take-profit order for positions you have already entered.

 - Bracket orders are a cluster of orders that are specified and set at the same time.

-- Bracket orders allow traders to set a stop and take profit order simultaneously.
+- Bracket orders allow traders to set a stop and take profit orders simultaneously.

 A D-limit order stands for discretionary limit order.
 It is a unique order type designed by IEX with the purpose of protecting retail traders from high-frequency traders (HFT).

-It uses innovative technology to protect the order from unfavorable price changes.
+It uses innovative technology to protect the order from unfavorable stock price changes.